alx-sch/newton_fractal/README.md

 **Note on Editor Support:**

-If you plan on contributing or modifying the ISPC kernel code, please consider installing the official **Intel® ISPC** extension for your editor (e.g., VS Code).
+If you plan on contributing or modifying the ISPC kernel code, please consider installing the official **Intel ISPC** extension for your editor (e.g., VS Code).
 Doing so makes `.ispc` code readable via syntax highlighting and makes debugging easier thanks to real-time file validation and error reporting.

 **Mono Runtime:** If you are using Linux or macOS, the advanced features of the editor extension may require the Mono Runtime to be installed<sup><a href="#footnote1">[1]</a></sup>.
 This is separate from running the core `ispc` compiler, which should work immediately after Step 2.